 ½ cup of additional grains such as ¼ c. freshly ground flax, ¼ c. ground nuts or sunflower seeds

 Mix using the dough hook of your stand mixer until dough forms into a ball.
 Remove dough from mixer and knead by hand for a few seconds until dough is smooth and elastic.
-Put dough into mixer bowl, cover with a towel or plastic bowl cover to retain humidity, and keep dough from drying out.
+Put the dough into a mixer bowl, cover with a towel or plastic bowl cover to retain humidity, and keep the dough from drying out.

 When the dough has doubled in bulk, remove the dough from the bowl.
 Knead briefly.
 Allow dough to rest, covered for 10 minutes.
 Form the dough into an oblong loaf.
 Place on a greased baking sheet.
-Top with a sprinkling of ground nuts.
+Top with a sprinkling of groundnuts.
 Cut the top to allow the dough to rise unimpeded.
 If you don’t cut the top of the loaf, the loaf can form a dry crust that inhibits rising.
 Cover the loaf with a kitchen towel and allow to rise for 40 to 60 min.

 Preheat oven to 375F.
-Place baking sheet with loaf in the oven and bake for 10 minutes.
-Turn heat down to 350F and bake an additional 20 minutes.
+Place baking sheet with the loaf in the oven and bake for 10 minutes.
+Turn heat down to 350F and bake for an additional 20 minutes.
 Remove loaf.
 If bread is done the loaf will sound hollow when tapped on the underside.